-I would like to think of myself as a ‘Halal’ prostitute, if such a title could exist.
-The fact that I have sex before marriage means that I am anything BUT halal.
-However, if one puts halal in the context of being a prostitute who still retains wholesome, moral values, then I consider myself halal.
+I would like to think of myself as a virtuous prostitute, if such a title could exist.
+The fact that I have sex before marriage means that I am anything BUT virtuous.
+However, if one puts virtuous in the context of being a prostitute who still retains wholesome, moral values, then I consider myself virtuous.
 People tend to think escorts, or prostitutes, have poor attitudes, dress vulgar and engage heavily with intoxicants.
 For me, I don’t drink, I don’t dress vulgar in my day-to-day life, and am rather conservative in other aspects of my life.
-Am I the only ‘halal’ prostitute, …or do others exist?
+Am I the only ‘virtuous’ prostitute, …or do others exist?

-For some men, I fit the mold of an ideal partner — my only is stain is my secret, that I happen to be a prostitute.
+For some men, I fit the mold of an ideal partner — other than, perhaps, that I happen to be a prostitute.
 I attract men who want a serious relationship, yet the problem is my fierce need for self-governance.
-However, my desire for independence conflicts with my natural urge for needing love and acceptance.
-Again, the story of my life is how to reconcile the conflicting ideals.
+However, my desire for independence conflicts with my natural urge for needing love and belonging.
+Again, the story of my life is how to reconcile these conflicting ideals.

 It feels good that one of my closest friends is now aware of my lifestyle (that I am an escort).
 She said to me, teasingly, “Do you think you are the Mother Theresa of prostitutes?“ This was in reference to our conversation about the types of men I encounter.
 I was telling this friend how I feel sorry for some men, the ones who are sweet but do no possess the social skills to ‘pick up’ women.
 I told her how I sympathize with some of my clients.
 For instance, when I meet a man who may not be handsome or socially accepted but has pure and honest heart…I will treat him well, and I want to show him love (even if it’s only for one or two hours…I want to show him my affection, even though I do not actually love him).